Creativice-Oy/graph-simplemdm/docs/jupiterone.md

 ## Requirements

-- Datastax Astra supports token authorization.
+- SimpleMDM supports token authorization.
-- JupiterOne requires a TOKEN key.
+- JupiterOne requires an API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support